felixwittwer/homeassistant_automaic_greenhouse/JOURNAL.md

 created_at: "2024-03-25"
 ---

+# Journal

+Here you can see a documentation of the entire development process.

+**Total hours spent: 9h**

 ## 25th May (30m)

 Just setting up the Git Repo.
 Finding some cool badges for the README.md file.
 Doing some parst reasearch.